nphorsley59/Noah_Portfolio/README.md

 From this, I concluded that the fare for shared tickets must be a lump sum rather than an individual fare.
 I addressed this by dividing 'Fare' by 'GroupSize'.
 I also concluded that passengers with a ticket fare of $0.00 were crew members.
 They were all middle-aged males and almost all of them died.
 I addressed this by assigning them a new 'Class'.<br>

 #### 3.4.
 Multivariate Relationships
-I looked at a lot of multivariate relationships and included two figures that I found particularly interesting/informative.
+I looked at many multivariate relationships and included figures for two that I found particularly interesting/informative.
 The age and sex of a passenger were strong predictors of survival; however, on top of that, class was arguably even more important.
 Age and sex can be condensed into title to show the relationship with class.
 I found this complex web of influence very interesting.

 **Figure 12.** Violin plot showing how the age and sex of a passenger influenced their chance of survival.<br>